Estimated reading time: 5 minutes

 Fume cupboards offer several benefits, including protection of the user and the environment.
 They also help to maintain a safe and healthy working environment by removing harmful fumes and vapours from the air.
 In addition, they help to comply with health and safety and COSHH regulations.

 Fume cupboards are commonly used in laboratories, industrial facilities, universities and research institutions for the manipulation of hazardous chemicals.
 They are used for a variety of applications, including chemical reactions, solvent evaporation, and sample preparation.

 Factors to Consider Before Ordering a Fume Cupboard

-Before ordering and installing a fume cupboard, it’s important to consider several factors to ensure its effective and safe.
-Some of these factors include:
+Before ordering and installing a fume cupboard, it’s important to consider several factors to ensure you’re purchasing the right solution for your laboratory.
+Some considerations below:

 - The type and quantity of hazardous substances being used in the laboratory, this may affect the material choices within the fume cupboard.
 Trespa, polypropylene and Epoxy are most commonly used.

 - The size of the laboratory and the available space for the fume cupboard.

 - The type of work being done in the laboratory and the need for additional safety features, such as firetrace or autosash.

 - The supply air into the room, consider a variable air volume fume cupboard.

 Installation Process and Requirements